-Volunteers are an incredibly valuable resource for any organisation.
-For those of us who have managed volunteers, we know the challenges we can face to attract, maintain, and retain them.
+Volunteers are an incredibly valuable resource for any organization.
+For those of us who have managed volunteers, we know the effort required to attract, train, and retain them.
 It’s one thing to get someone to do something for a salary, but it is an entirely different experience to inspire people to do something on their own steam.

-Beyond the skills and dedication volunteers bring, it is often overlooked that your volunteering programme can validate your organisation’s mission.
+Beyond the skills and dedication volunteers bring, it is often overlooked that your volunteer program can validate your organization’s mission.
 Someone who is prepared to give up their time to help shows clearly there is something about your cause that inspires, motivates, and captivates.
 That is a valuable accolade to inspire donors and non-donors alike!

 Training and support are key

 Investing in volunteer training from the outset saves time and resources down the line.
 Dedicated training for your volunteers as they begin their roles will demonstrate that you value their time, as well as empower them to dive into their new roles.

 Providing resources such as toolkits and guides, as well as a named contact for any questions, will help them feel supported and confident to carry out their volunteer role.